Sexual Assault Protection Order Litigation. An Experienced Lawyer | Attorney’s Perspective

 What happens if I win the hearing?

-If you win the hearing, the judge will issue an order, not to exceed two years.
+If you win the hearing, the judge will issue an order for typically one year (it cannot be less than one year.)
+However, the order can also be made permanent if the facts warrant it.
 Judges are generally cautious about entering longer orders because the law allows the winning party to renew and extend orders one or more times any time within three months of an order’s expiration.
-RCW 7.90.121

 The valid longer term Sexual Assault Protection Order (which replaces the Temporary Protection Order) will again be sent to a statewide police database and is a basis for the police to arrest if probable cause is found that it has been violated.
 In general, we find police departments take these orders very seriously.